lucidworks/solr/solr/modules/external-files/README.md

 ## Caching

-Once loaded external files are cached in memory as float arrays indexed by global unique id.
+Once loaded, external files are cached in memory as an array of floats indexed by global lucene id.
 This cache is automatically cleared when a new searcher is opened and the external files will be reloaded into the cache on first request.

 ### LRU

-The cache is an LRU cache with a fixed size at startup.
+The external file cache is an LRU cache with a size set at startup.
 Once the cache fills to capacity external files will be evicted based on an LRU algorithm.

-The variable `LRU_CACHE_SIZE` can be set either in the unix environment or as java startup parameter.
+The variable `LRU_CACHE_SIZE` can be set either in the unix environment or as a java startup parameter.
 This variable controls the number of external files held in the cache.
 The default size is 30.

 ### TTL

 External files can also be configured with a time-to-live (ttl).
-Once the ttl expires the external file will be checked for a newer version on-disk.
-If a newer on-disk version exists it will loaded.
+Once the ttl expires the external file will be checked for a newer on-disk version.
+If a newer version exists it will be loaded.
 The ttl resets after each check.

-The ttl can be configured in millis on the field type definition in schema using the `ttl` parameter as follows:
+The ttl can be configured, in millis, on the field type definition in the schema using the `ttl` parameter as follows:

 ```
 <fieldType name="external_float" defVal="0" ttl="300000" stored="false" indexed="false" class="org.apache.solr.schema.ExternalFileField2"/>
 ```

-Different field type types can define different ttl values.
+Different field types can define different ttl values allowing different types of external files to expire at different intervals.

 ### Hash Based Replica Selection

-Solr Cloud supports hashed based stable replica selection which can be used in conjunction the external file module's cache.
+Solr Cloud supports hashed based, stable replica selection which can be used in conjunction the external file module's cache.
 With stable replica selection users that use specific external files can be sent to specific replicas.
 This has the following advantages: